passcod/remoded/README.md

 _that_ is about network latency &mdash; a problem that isn't one if all your files are local.
-Plus, requiring that all code be in one file means you can't use frameworks like [jQuery UI][2] or [Pinot][3], nor many different libraries or plugins, nor images, nor flash if that's your fancy, nor...
+Plus, requiring that all code be in one file means you can't use frameworks like [jQuery UI][2] or [Pinot][3], nor many different libraries or plugins, nor images, nor flash if that's your fancy, nor appCache, nor...

 ## Remoded brings freedom to this twisted plane